-Established in Brooklyn since 1989 Goloborotko’s Studio is a center for production and diffusion of printmaking whose principal goal is to encourage the voice and vision of individual artists in a nurturing environment that supports the creation of works that push the boundaries of printmaking.
+Established in Brooklyn in 1989, Goloborotko’s Studio relocated to Jacksonville, FL in 2015, as a center for production and diffusion of printmaking whose principal goal is to encourage the voice and vision of individual artists in a nurturing environment that supports the creation of works that push the boundaries of printmaking.

 Workshops are designed for a range of skill levels, from the novice to the working artist, from specific projects to experimental sessions.
 Our success is based on the powerful combination of collaboration and artistic vision, integrating research and experimentation with the creation of prints.

 This is for artists who wish to work solo and focus on the creation of images assisted by a master printer.
-Paper preparation, ink mixing, registration, printing and basic clean-up is handled by the master printer or assistant, thus freeing the artists to produce a maximum amount of images.
+Paper preparation, ink mixing, registration, printing, and basic clean-up are handled by the master printer or assistant, thus freeing the artists to produce a maximum amount of images.
 No instruction, but technical assistance is available.
-No registration necessary.
+No registration is necessary.

 Artists will experiment with traditional intaglio and etching techniques to create imagery on copper plates.
-Techniques such as dry point, aquatint, sugar lift, spit bit, hard and soft ground will be explored as one plate is transformed with the accumulation of techniques.
-Artists will print state proofs and color proofs as plate develops.
+Techniques such as drypoint, aquatint, sugar lift, spit bite, hard and soft ground will be explored as one plate is transformed with the accumulation of techniques.
+Artists will print state proof and color proof as the plate develops.

 This simple and under-rated technique can produce rich artwork and amazing imagery.
 Artists will explore the reductive method to create a linocut edition and multi-plate printing of transparent layers.
-This workshop series is designed to allow artists to work independently in their projects.
-Artists will meet at the beginning of each session and discuss progress, problems and next session strategies.
+This workshop series is designed to allow artists to work independently on their projects.
+Artists will meet at the beginning of each session and discuss progress, problems, and next session strategies.

-In this workshop artists will explore the creation of a collagraphic plate adding textures and engraving on soft medium.
-Different kinds of surface will be employed to explore endless tonal effects.
-Plates will be inked as a relief, intaglio plate or combination of both.
+In this workshop, artists will explore the creation of a collagraph plate adding textures and engraving on a soft medium.
+Different kinds of surfaces will be employed to explore endless tonal effects.
+Plates will be inked as a relief, intaglio plate, or a combination of both.
 Artists will experiment with different viscosity of inks applied to the same plate.
-This session will explore multi-drop printing and the use of carborandum as texture.
+This session will explore multi-drop printing and the use of carborundum as texture.
 Plates will be sealed with shellac and printed using the press.
 Different inking methods will be discussed and artists will be invited to bring found objects to incorporate them into their plates.

 Artists work on monotypes from observation of a live model.
 Master printer Sheila Goloborotko gives instructions to the group.
 Alternating plates are printed as artists work on ghost plates.
 Artists get involved with the creative process and only see the work produced at the end of the class.